Skip to main content

 Why "Subtle" Doesn't Mean "Wait and See"

-But the blood already knew.
+But the blood tests already demonstrated pathology.

-The False-Positive Problem the Editorial Names
+The False-Positive Problem

 The accompanying Lancet editorial by Tiia Ngandu and Anna Rosenberg of the Finnish Institute for Health and Welfare made an important point.
 In a population with low pre-test probability (healthy 50-year-olds with no symptoms), the positive predictive value of these blood tests drops.
 False positives go up.
 They argued, correctly, that the assays are not yet appropriate for untargeted, community-wide screening.